Maritime Aquarium at Norwalk: History

 In recent years, the Maritime Aquarium has emphasized helping visitors understand the ecology of Long Island Sound and its watershed.
-The aquarium participates in and directs local scientific research on Long Island Sound's animal residents, including a counting and tagging program for horseshoe crab and annual counts of harbor seal.
+The aquarium participates in and directs local scientific research on Long Island Sound's animal residents, including a counting and tagging program for horseshoe crabs.
 The Maritime Aquarium also helped create the Long Island Sound Biodiversity Database, which is open to the public.

-In 2006, the aquarium became a partner with SeafoodWatch, a program that encourages consumers to make responsible seafood choices that have a low impact on the environment and promote sustainable fisheries.

-In February 2021, the aquarium replaced its now closed IMAX theatre with a new 4-D movie theatre.
+In February 2021, the aquarium replaced its now-closed IMAX theatre with a new 4D movie theatre.

 Exhibits

-The Maritime Aquarium is approximately 140000 sqft and has more than 177,000 gallons of water in its live animal exhibits.
-On exhibit are more than 2,700 animals, representing in excess of 300 species.
+The Maritime Aquarium is approximately 140000 sqft and features more than 177,000 gallons of water in its live-animal exhibits.
+On exhibit are more than 2,700 animals representing more than 300 species.